2015-2016 University Catalog

 above the level of College Algebra.
 MATH 1342, Introductory Statistics, strongly recommended.

 2Foreign Language/Study Abroad, select 6 SCH in course work (not credit by exam) above the university’s foreign language admission requirement.
 Thus students who meet the university’s foreign language graduation requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory level.
-This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 5 weeks in a non-English speaking country.
+This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-approved Study Abroad program while living for at least 4 weeks in another country.

 3Non-U.S. History, select 9 SCH from HIST 3330, 3331, 3332, 3333, 3391, 3392, 3393, 3394, 3395, 4438, 4339, 4340, 4341, 4342 or 4391.